 Data Services, Inc.

 Data Services, Inc.(DSI) and its subsidiary, International Market Link (IML) makes the following commitments to individuals located in Europe whose personal data may be entrusted to it for data processing by those entities (DSI’s and IML’s clients) who present this data to DSI and IML.
 For purposes of this document, all reference to Data Services, Inc. (IML) going forward shall also include International Market Link (IML).
 In addition, we undertake to observe the EU Privacy Shield Principles as outlined below.

 2) Data processed and DSI Function

-DSI does not itself collect personal data, but receives data from its clients who have themselves collected it and who are the data’s controllers.
+DSI does not itself collect personal and/or sensitive data, but receives data from its clients who have themselves collected it and who are the data’s controllers.
 DSI then maintains and processes such data in accordance with the wishes of its customers, the data controllers, so the data is in a form suitable for their purposes, generally related to marketing activities or other lawful purposes described by the data controller.

 Data processed consists primarily of consumer name, business company name, individual name and address data and limited demographic or lifestyle data.
 All data is provided by the data controller.
 DSI does not process EU human resource data.

 DSI provides direct marketing data processing services designed to help companies and organizations improve their marketing strategies and programs.
 These services at times may involve third parties for data processing services which DSI does not itself conduct.
 When providing data processing services to our clients, we process information according to the terms and conditions of the contract set forth by our clients and disclose third party vendors that may be used.
 DSI relies upon the instructions of its clients with respect to the use of marketing information.
 In normal course, our clients advise us of any consumer preference or opt-in/opt-out choices.